 Do you wake up with an oily complexion in the mornings?
 That could be because your hair reaches down to your face during the night and spreads its natural oils onto it.
 The solution is simple – tie your hair up in a bun before bed to keep it in its place.
 Keep the bun loose to avoid any breakage.
 Alternatively, wrap your mane in a soft, silky scarf in order to maintain its natural health and beauty overnight.

 Although you do not want your face to retain excessive water, your skin still needs to be moisturized during the night.
-Use an anti-aging night cream with hyaluronic acid, so as to hydrate as much as possible and evade wrinkles.
+Use an anti-aging night cream with hyaluronic acid, so as to hydrate as much as possible and evade wrinkles3.
 But the devil is in the details – apply lip balm on your lips before bed, as well as lash conditioner on your eyelashes, for a fresh look in the a.m.
 If this sounds like too much effort, remember that while you rest at night, your body takes this time to recover and rejuvenate.

 You may already see a pattern – hydrating your skin is one of the most powerful steps you can take on your quest to long-lasting beauty.
 Because you cannot drink water while you sleep, invest in a humidifier to moisturize your skin for you.
-Make sure to specifically keep it on during the winter months, as winter’s rough air tends to dry out even the most resilient skin type.
+Make sure to specifically keep it on during the winter months4, as winter’s rough air tends to dry out even the most resilient skin type.

 Speaking of hydration, something that prevents your body from putting water to a good use is alcohol.
 Both booze and salt dehydrate your skin – this can become visible as your eyes puff up due to the collected liquids.
-Avoid little indulgences like a glass of white wine or salty snacks before bed and you will be the sleeping beauty you strive to be.
+Avoid little indulgences like a glass of white wine5 or salty snacks before bed and you will be the sleeping beauty you strive to be.

 To be your most trusted ally in your pursuit of clear, healthy skin.